PeppeL-G/course-material/src/courses/web-development-fundamentals/written-examination.md

 ## Permitted aids
 The only permitted aids at the `Written Examination` test are:

-* A dictionary to transle to/from English from/to your native language.
+* A dictionary to translate to/from English from/to your native language.
+* Pen and paper to sketch on (does not need to be handed in).

 ::: danger About the computer
 The computer you write the exam on may only be used to enter your answers on the exam.
 You may not use it to run other applications or search the web.